 - Connect your device to a set of speakers or another audio output device.

-- Play the same audio that was causing static in your headphones.
+- Play the same audio that was inducing static in your headphones.

 - If the static is no longer present when playing through the speakers, the issue is likely with your headphones.

 - If there is the static from speakers even when muted, the issue may be with your device.